truthcoin/www.truthcoin.info/_posts/2017-01-29-mining-threat-equilibrium.md

 However, "mining" can't easily be shown to "work".

 I believe that this is due to the "slow" life-cycle of mining.
 For digital signatures, the life-cycle (generating the keys, signing a transaction, checking the signature) is "fast".
 We can perform the experiment many times.
 Each time, the signature works as advertised.
 Same goes for hash functions, database calls, CPU usage, the font, et cetera.
 These subsystems can all be tested a hundred times, and the results will always generalize to the future (because nothing about them changes over time).
-Mining, however, appears to be is constantly changing.
+Mining, however, is constantly changing.
 We can not demonstrate that it will work in the future, merely because it works today.

 It is true that "development" is in the same boat.
 However, any audience familiar with [1] open source, [2] soft forks, and [3] this [intuitive upgrade strategy](http://www.truthcoin.info/blog/against-the-hard-fork/#the-game-theory-of-bitcoin-upgrades), will probably be immune to nagging of this kind.
 Plus, the software has *already* been written...so what are you complaining about?
 That someone, somewhere, could at some future point write some evil software and trick you into installing it?
 Welcome to the internet?